October 11, 2017

 Cityscapes of Shanghai

-A collection of modern, massive, and addictive skylines I've seen in the world's biggest city.
+A collection of modern, massive, and addictive skylines of the biggest city I've seen.

-Shanghai Tower (the tallest thing on the right, as tall as it looks) has an observation deck in 561m / 1841ft.
+Shanghai Tower (the tallest structure on the right) features an observation deck at 561m / 1,841 ft.

-I enjoyed both.
-And later on, I even saw the sunset I wanted.
-From the ground level, but still - it's rare as winning a lottery.
+And later on, I even saw the perfect sunset.
+It was from the ground level, but still, it felt rare as winning a lottery.

 If you liked this post, you might also enjoy my previous articles about Shanghai, or check out other collections of urban landscapes, like: